chrislanejones/types-cleanup-extension/README.md

 - Built with VS Code Extension API for universal compatibility
 - Inspired by the need for automated TypeScript organization in modern development
-- Thanks to the TypeScript and AI development communities for feedback and best practices
+- Thanks to the TypeScript, React, and AI development communities
-- Special appreciation for Cursor IDE's innovative AI-first approach to development
+- Special appreciation for Cursor IDE's innovative AI-first approach
-- Gratitude to all contributors and early adopters
+- Gratitude to all contributors and early adopters who provided feedback

 ---